joanabmartins/CCPtemplates/TrendMicroCAS/README.md

 <h2>Trend Micro Cloud App Security Status: Working for one customer, issue when trying to connect 48 endpoints</h2>

 Trend Micro security events API has a different endpoint of each service (12) and each event (4) (exchange/securityrisk, exchange/virtualanalyzer, exchange/ransomware, exchange/dlp, sharepoint/securityrisk, ...).
-My customer just wanted to connect to 4 of these services.
-We developed the template and it works fine, better than the azure function.
+My customer just wanted to connect to 4 of these services, with 4 events (16 endpoints).
+We developed the template and it works fine, better than the one based on azure function.
-With the azure function connector they were getting errors and indeed we were able to observer that the CCP connector was ingesting more logs than the function one.
+With the azure function connector they were getting errors and we were able to observe that the CCP connector is ingesting more logs than the one based on az function.

-When adding the 48 endpoints (instead of the 12 that we created for the customers), **we can't connect all of them**.
+When adding 48 endpoints (instead of the 16 that we created for the customers), **we can't connect all of them**.
 The Trend Micro API has this limitations:

     Error Code 429: The user has made more than 20 requests over the past 1 minute and has been throttled.
     The user can start new requests in the next minute from the first request.